Women rescued by Navy defend their account of ordeal at sea

-Two women from Hawaii who were rescued after being lost at sea defended their account of the ordeal Tuesday, insisting that a storm was whipping up 30-foot waves and near hurricane-force winds on the night they set sail in a 50-foot boat, despite government records that show no severe weather in the area.
+Two women from Hawaii who were rescued after being lost at sea defended their account of the ordeal, insisting that a storm was whipping up 30-foot waves and near hurricane-force winds on the night they set sail, despite records that show no severe weather in the area at the time.

-The Coast Guard is reviewing records from the days after Jennifer Appel and Tasha Fuiava put to sea, but NASA satellite images for the days around their departure show no organized storms in the area where they planned to travel.
+The Coast Guard is reviewing records from the days after Jennifer Appel and Tasha Fuiava put to sea in a 50-foot sailboat, but NASA satellite images for the days around their departure show no organized storms in the region where they planned to travel.

-There was a tropical cyclone in the region, but it was near Fiji, thousands of miles west of Hawaii.
-Localized squalls are known to pop up, but a storm lasting three days would have been visible on satellite, not to mention mass warnings to the public to brace for the weather.
+There was a tropical cyclone, but it was near Fiji, thousands of miles west of Hawaii.
+Localized squalls are known to pop up, but a storm lasting three days would have been visible on satellite and would have elicited mass warnings to the public to brace for the weather.

-"We got into a Force 11 storm, and it lasted for two nights and three days," Appel said.
+"We got into a Force 11 storm, and it lasted for two nights and three days," Appel said Tuesday.

 Coast Guard officials told The Associated Press on Monday that the two women had an emergency beacon but never turned it on because they did not fear for their lives.
 If they had, rescue would have been headed their way in a matter of minutes.